 But there is ample risk in a value-add approach: construction risk, leasing risk, execution risk, and management risk.
 In order to justify taking this type of risk, we must be compensated for it.
 For example, we could buy an existing retail shopping center that doesn’t need any renovations or leasing help.
 There is less risk in this approach, but we would also have to pay more, which lowers overall returns.
 This is where yield on cost comes into play.

 Yield on cost is a real estate financial metric that helps investors quantify the risk taken to purchase an asset.
-It is calculated as a property’s stabilized Net Operating Income (NOI) divided by the total project cost.
-As value-add investors, this metric is useful for two reasons:
+Yield on cost is calculated as a property’s stabilized Net Operating Income (NOI) divided by the total project cost.
+As value-add investors, yield on cost is a useful metric for two reasons:

 - It provides a way to compare the potential return on a value-add investment versus less risky alternatives.